LeetLLM

 How to Build an AI Agent from Scratch

-Strip away the marketing hype and an AI agent is surprisingly simple in concept.
+Strip away framework names and an AI agent is small in concept.
 It's made of three parts:

-1. •An LLM (Large Language Model) that can reason about what to do next
+1. An LLM (Large Language Model) that can select the next step

-2. •A set of tools the LLM can invoke (search, calculate, read files, call APIs)
+2. A set of tools your code can execute when the LLM requests them (search, calculate, read files, call APIs)

 CapabilitySingle LLM CallAgent Loop